 Our school ethos promotes and accepts the differences between all children and adults.
-In practice this is about ensuring inclusion of individuals and treating them fairly and equally, no matter the diversity of their race, gender, age, disability, religion or sexual orientation.
+In practice, this is about ensuring inclusion of individuals and treating them fairly and equally, no matter the diversity of their protected characteristics (their race, gender, age, disability, religion or sexual orientation)

 Promoting equality and diversity in education is essential for both teachers and children.
 The aim is to create a classroom environment where all children can thrive together and understand that individual characteristics make people unique and not 'different' in a negative way.

-In line with Keeping Children Safe in Education (DfE 2018), to ensure that all of our pupils receive equal protection, we will also give special consideration to additionally vulnerable groups (as outlined in our Child Protection Policy), for example children with disabilities or special educational needs.
+In line with Keeping Children Safe in Education (DfE 2024), to ensure that all of our pupils receive equal protection, we will also give special consideration to additionally vulnerable groups, for example children with disabilities or special educational needs.
 Special consideration is also given in the provision of safeguarding information and resources in accessible formats for children and adults with communication needs.

-Managing Allegations Against Staff & Volunteers
+Managing Allegations against Staff and Volunteers

-Our aim is to provide a safe and supportive environment which secures the well-being and very best outcomes for the children at our school.
-We do recognise that sometimes the behaviour and actions of adults may lead to an allegation of abuse being made.
+Our aim is to provide a safe and supportive environment which secures the well-being and very best outcomes for all the children at our school.
+We recognise that sometimes the behaviour and actions of adults could lead to an allegation of abuse being made.